 But let us seek a field of interest.
 Here on our right hand are the private grounds of him who ruleth in Zion, Brigham Young.
 Twenty acres he owns in the heart of the city, where are pleasant walks and floral beauties, surrounded by a stone wall.
 Within this enclosure are three princely mansions, where live his thirty wives and numberless progeny.
 Each of these houses carries a name, that disorder and confusion may not arise in the camp of Israel.
 They are the Bee Hive House, Lion House and White House on the Hill.
 This mighty wall is designed to shut out the world, to exclude inquisitive sight, but we shall venture to describe the scene within.
 It is the hour of sunset, gilding the mountains with rapturous light .-We approach the massive iron gates, and unlike Moore's disconsolate Peri, we are permitted to enter the domestic paradise.
 Strolling leisurely along the grassy walks, our attention is attracted to the singular movements of an elderly woman, her hair streaked with silver threads, yet with a step firm and elastic.
 This evening's air is inviting, and she seems to enjoy the freshness.
 In her hand is an open book (can it be "Griffith Gaunt; or jealousy?") which closes with a nervous twitch of the hand as her fading eye rekindles with a look that would seem to say, 'Oh, how I despise you!'
 This woman, forty years ago, became Brigham Young's first wife.
 But who can be the victim of that malignant scorning?
 What poor mortal is being crushed between her clenched teeth?
 Can it be I, only a looker-ona harmless and unoffending Gentile?
 No; but we have discovered the study of her hate-the bohum upas that has been planted in her side.
 Yonder is a cluster of trees-they are aspen and maple-and under their thin, yellowtinged tops, is a bright eyed woman of twenty summers, who now leans upon an old man's arm.
-By what power we know not, but, as if drawn by magic hand, our steps are directed thithersents a new phase of the negro voting ward.
-The now mistress of the heart breathes poetic words; he, old man that he is, and slave of sensualism, treads approving glances.
-This man is Briglast and much the prettiest wife.
-No others peeping from behind damask tions WIT AND WISDOM.
+By what power we know not, but, as if drawn by magic hand, our steps are directed thitherward.
+The now mistress of the heart and situation flashes winsome looks and breathes poetic words; he, old man that he is, and slave of sensualism, treads the floor of his own paradise, and smiles approving glances.
+This man is Brigham Young, and this woman his very last and much the prettiest wife.
+No wonder that the "old creature" looked the disagreeable.
+Perhaps there are others peeping from behind damask curtains who are also mourning the loss of their place in that old man's affections